elastic/elasticsearch-net-example/README.md

 ﻿# NuSearch

-A tutorial repository for Elasticsearch and NEST that you can check out and by following the README.md build out into a feature packed search interface for nuget packages
+A tutorial repository for Elasticsearch and NEST.

+Simply clone the repository and follow the README.md to build out a feature-packed search interface for NuGet packages!

 ## NOTE !

-If you are reading this on a fork note that it may be out of sync with: https://github.com/elastic/elasticsearch-net-example
+If you are reading this on a fork, note that it may be out of sync with: https://github.com/elastic/elasticsearch-net-example

-We are still working on the final section and part 1 needs more explaining but you can follow this example along now if you wish!
+We are still working on the final section (part 6) and part 1 needs more explaining, but you can follow this example along now if you wish!

-The solution works in both visual studio and xamarin studio so feel free to play around with either.
+The solution works in both Visual Studio and Xamarin Studio, so feel free to play around with either.

 The idea is to release this tutorial in a more official format once we release NEST 2.0 and we might squash and rebase all our branches in the future.

+Oh, and if you find any bugs along the way, send us a PR!

 # Part 1: Installing